 Exploiting the biological potential of plant species is of major interest.
-The present study has demonstrated the hypoglycemic activity of hydro-acetonic and hydro-methanolic extracts leaves and bark of Bauhinia rufescens Lam.
+The present study has demonstrated the hypoglycemic activity of hydroacetonic and hydro-methanolic extracts leaves and bark of Bauhinia rufescens Lam.
 Results confirm that the two organs of Bauhinia rufescens Lam possess bioactive molecules endowed with therapeutic properties such as antioxidant and antidiabetic.
 Thus, Bauhinia rufescens Lam could therefore contribute to the management of diabetes.
-This results support, indeed, the motivation of the recourse to traditional medicine.
-In the perspective, a complete chemical study might be carry out in order to isolate the active substances and to elucidate their chemical structures and mechanism of actions.
+These results support, indeed, the motivation for the recourse to traditional medicine.
+From this perspective, a complete chemical study might be carried out in order to isolate the active substances and to elucidate their chemical structures and mechanism of action.